ravindUwU/SEStandard/README.md

 ## Contributing

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on setting up this project for development, repository layout, bug fixing and contributing guidelines, etc.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for information on setting up this project for development, repository layout, etc.

 <br>